| |

 Water Availability |

-snowfall, and clouds) and the effects of large bodies of water on
+ice-caps, snowfall, and clouds) and the effects of large bodies of

 Water Cycle, Climate |

-different water systems and identify the factors involved in managing
+the earths different water systems and identify the factors

 |